The real problems in an SSAE 16 data center may be the ones you don’t see.

 - Security: protection of systems against unauthorized access, use, or change

 - Availability: respect of service level agreements for system operation and use

 - Processing integrity: complete, accurate, authorized, timely, and valid system processing

 - Confidentiality: data specified as confidential is protected to agreed levels

 - Privacy: personal information is handled in conformity with the service organization’s privacy notice and with the Generally Accepted Privacy Principles (GAPP)

 Problems and Their Impact on Customers

-If a data center cannot satisfy customers on the Trust Services Principles that are important to them, then this is an issue.
+If a data center cannot satisfy customers on the important Trust Services Principles, this is an issue.

 A data center that is audited and found to fall short on one or more of the Trust Services Principles cannot claim compliance with those principles.
 However, it can work to improve its resources and processes to achieve audited compliance as an SSAE 16 data center afterward.